Totnes Museum

 Totnes Museum (formerly Totnes Elizabethan House and Museum) is a local museum in the town of Totnes, south Devon, in southwest England.

 The museum is housed in a Grade I listed Elizabethan merchant's house that was built c.1575 for the Kelland family.
 The house still has many original features.
 In 1958 Totnes Town Council purchased the Elizabethan House and carefully restored it to its former glory.
 In 1961 the Elizabethan House would open to the public as Totnes Museum.
 Today Totnes Museum is run by the charitable organisation Totnes Museum Trust and is free admission.

 Totnes Museum extends over two buildings and three floors including twelve gallery rooms, a courtyard, and a herb garden.
 Towards the back of Totnes Museum is Totnes Archive.

 The collections date from 5000BC to the present day.
 These range from early archaeological finds, coins minted in Totnes during Saxon times, Elizabethan artifacts and Victorian ephemera.
 The museum aims to entertain and educate visitors with the cultural, economic, and social history of Totnes.

 The museum various museum galleries include the Forehall, a Kitchen exhibition and the Babbage Room, which presents a history of Charles Babbage, the Victorian mathematician who invented the Difference Engine and Analytical Engine, working with Ada Lovelace.
 This was the mechanical precursors of the modern computer.
 Babbage spent his youth in Totnes and studied at King Edward VI Grammar School there.

 Totnes Archive

 The site also contains the Totnes Archive at the rear of the building which contains information for study of Totnes, South Devon and other related material – books, fiches, transcripts, photographs, and local newspapers from 1860 – of particular interest to those seeking information on Totnes history, buildings and their own family connections in the area.
 The Totnes Archive is open for public drop-ins on Thursdays and Fridays.

 Totnes Museum's Garden

-Totnes Museum also has a wonderful garden which can be visited all year round at the back of the museum.
+Totnes Museum also has a garden which can be visited all year round at the back of the museum.
 The Garden has many herbs once found in gardens of the Elizabethan period among various other plants.
-Totnes Museum's garden is dutifully looked after by the dedicated volunteers of Totnes Gardens.
+Totnes Museum's garden is looked after by volunteers.